jbeejones/okidoki-website/docs/markdown-examples.md

 ## Tabs Demo

+See the [Interactive Tabs section](reference.md#interactive-tabs) in the reference guide for more details.

 This page demonstrates the powerful Handlebars tabs syntax, which allows you to create interactive tabbed content perfect for: